Everyday Healthy Recipes

 Serving suggestions

-Polish chicken meatball and vegetable soup can be served on its own or with rye or sourdough bread.
+In Poland this soup with chicken meatballs is typically served either on its own or with rye or sourdough bread.
 It’s equally delicious with or without the sour cream so this ingredient can be optional.

-To make this soup with rice (use 4 tbsp risotto-style short grain rice) omit the potatoes and add the rice into the pot along with the carrot and celery (as in Step 6).
-Cover and cook for about 10 minutes then add the meatballs and cook for another 5-6 minutes.
+Cook the soup as per Instructions omitting the potatoes and add 4 tablespoons of risotto-style short grain rice into the pot along with the carrot and celery (as in Step 6).
+Cover and cook for about 10 minutes then add the chicken meatballs and cook for another 5-6 minutes.
 Finish the soup as per Instructions.

 Side view of soup with chicken meatballs and vegetables in white bowl.